kaareltinn/fp-js/lecture-1.md

 ```
 Error?
 New user record created?

-Notes: JS gives no error if function with arguments is called with out any passed
+Notes: JS gives no error if function with arguments is called without any passed

 ---
 In FP we treat a function as main building block.
 For that it is needed that function satisfies certain rules.